 The Gloss Black scheme is based on the original styling of the concept model, however, another option, the mirror opposite, is to offer you a Mirrored Silver/Chrome styling for those elements.
-This should contrast well with selected metallic colour schemes, Red, White and Sky Blue in particular.
+This should contrast well with selected metallic colour schemes, Fire Red, White and Sky Blue in particular.

 Detailing covers the front grills, side window trims, door mirror, window tinting, wheels and possibly exhaust panel.